MarisaKirisame/DefComBlog/Calculator.md

       return env -> env[idx];
     }

 The case for Var.
-The lambda perfectly separate the two world -
+The lambda perfectly separate the two world - a world where we only have loc, but we can do heavy computation (because it is run once), and a world with env, but we want to execute ASAP (because it is run multiple time).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk1MzMzMjMzNCw2NzY0NTM3MzQsLTE4Nj
+eyJoaXN0b3J5IjpbLTU3NjE0NzU4Myw2NzY0NTM3MzQsLTE4Nj
 YyOTA3NjYsLTQ5ODI1NjU4NSwtMjA3MDc0MjQ3LDU0NDkyMDQx
 MSwtMTIzMzM2OTQwOSwxODEzMDkwOTE3LDY5NTg1MzE5Miw1Nz
 k4NDk4NDgsLTEzOTEzODQ3ODQsMTc4NTkyOTAwNyw4NzQzOTMz